Continuous-Variable Quantum Key Distribution with Composable Security and Tight Error Correction Bound towards Constrained-Device Implementations: Composable security rate with tight leakage bound

 is the penalty paid for non-ideal verification and Privacy Amplification while $n$ is the block size of the raw key after channel parameter estimation (PE) and $\text{leak}_\text{ec}$ is the error correction (EC) leakage.

 The quantity $H(\mathsf{k})$, in Eq.~(\ref{rate-asy}), is the Shannon entropy of the key variable $\mathsf{k}$ and $\chi(\mathsf{k}:E)$ is Eve’s Holevo information.
-The key variable $\mathsf{k}$ takes values from the alphabet $\mathcal{K}=\{0,1,\dots,2^{hd}-1\}$ for $d$-bit digitization of the normalized quadrature results, according to refs.~\cite{ma_sim_one,ma_sim_two,ImprovedRates}.
 In this description, the dummy variable $h=\{1,2\}$ distinguishes between homodyne ($h=1$) and heterodyne detection ($h=2$).
 More specifically, for heterodyne protocol, the digitized outcomes are in the vectorial form $(k_q,k_p)$, that can be concatenated as

 without loss of any information because the mapping $(k_q,k_p)\leftrightarrow \mathsf{k}$ is one-to-one, and with Shannon entropies related by the following mathematical expression $H(\mathsf{k})=2H(k)$ (see Appendix ~\ref{VC} for details).
 For error correction the parties may now decide to use the vectorial form $\{k^{(1)}_{q},k^{(1)}_{p},k^{(2)}_{q},k^{(2)}_{p},\dots,k^{(n)}_{q},k^{(n)}_{p}\}$.